Zhxx-R/E2E/README.md

 ├── Controller/
 ├── dataset/
 ```
 You can refer to [config.yaml](Simulator/src/config/config.yaml) for modifications of the sampling state, sensor, and environment.
-Besides, we use random states for data augmentation, and the distribution can be found in [state_samples](docs/state_samples.png)
+Besides, we use random `vel/acc/goal` for data augmentation, and the distribution can be found in [state_samples](docs/state_samples.png)

 **2. Train the Policy**
 ```